About our research projects:

 Development of Secondary Education Curriculum of Kazakhstan in the Context of Modern Reforms is a current research project implemented in strategic collaboration and close cooperation between local researchers of the Graduate School of Education and international colleagues of the University of Cambridge, Faculty of Education.
 (Read more

-Research Project: Advancing Models of Best Practices of Academic Leadership and Management in Higher Education Institutions of Kazakhstan (2014-2016)
+Research Project: Advancing Models of Best Practice of Academic Governance and Management in Higher Education Institutions of Kazakhstan (2014-2016)

 The project is implemented in cooperation with the University of Pennsylvania Graduate School of Education (PennGSE).
 This longitudinal investigation aims to examine international models of best practices in developing university autonomy in order to adapt such best practice in the context of higher education institutions (HEIs) of Kazakhstan.
 The goal of this project is to assess how HEIs in the Republic of Kazakhstan are ready for institutional autonomy and identify best practice models of decentralization in higher education.
 (Read more